Giant nuthatch: Taxonomy

-S. m. ligea has a bill that is on average 4 mm shorter and laterally more slender than the nominal subspecies, but the two subspecies probably intergrade in Yunnan.
+S. m. ligea has a bill that is on average 4 mm shorter and laterally more slender than the nominate subspecies, but the two subspecies probably intergrade in Yunnan.

 The relationships of this species to other nuthatches have long remained unclear.
-It was thought to be similar to the blue nuthatch (S. azurea) and the beautiful nuthatch (S. formosa) by American ornithologists Charles Sibley and Burt Monroe, but the latter two species are mostly tropical and brightly colored.
-Simon Harrap proposed to link the giant nuthatch to the Eurasian nuthatch (S. europaea) and its Palearctic species complex.
+Harrap proposed to link the giant nuthatch to the Eurasian nuthatch (S. europaea) and its Palearctic species complex.
 In 2014, Éric Pasquet and colleagues published a phylogeny based on nuclear and mitochondrial DNA from 21 species of nuthatches.
 The giant nuthatch is then related to the white-breasted nuthatch (S. carolinensis), whereas the latter species was previously related, by morphological characters, to the Przevalski's nuthatch (S. przewalskii), which, however, appears to be completely basal in the genus Sitta.

 The simplified cladogram below is based on the phylogenetic analysis of Packert and colleagues (2014):